Minimum Description Length Recurrent Neural Networks: Experiments

 \subsection{Experiment II: Dyck-1 vs. Dyck-2}

-In the previous task, we showed the capability of our networks to evolve counters.
-A counter is what is needed to recognize the Dyck-1 language of well-matched parentheses sequences.
+In previous tasks, we showed the capability of MDLRNNs to evolve counters.
+A counter is also what is needed to recognize the Dyck-1 language of well-matched parentheses sequences.
 In the Dyck-2 language, however, there are two pairs of opening and closing characters, such as parentheses and brackets.
-Counters are not sufficient then, and a stack is needed to tell whether the next closing element must be a parenthesis or a bracket, and whether the sequence is currently balanced.
+Counters are not sufficient then, and a stack is needed to additionally track whether the next closing element must be a parenthesis or a bracket (and similarly for any Dyck-n language for $n>1$, \citealp{suzgun_memory-augmented_2019}).
 We ask here whether MDL-optimized networks can evolve not only counters but also stacks.

-\subsection{Setup}
+\subsubsection{Setup}

-The setup is that of a language modeling task, as in Experiment I.
+The setup is that of a language modeling task, as in Experiment I. For Dyck-1, the training sequences were generated from a PCFG with probability $p=.3$ of opening a new bracket, with data set sizes 100 and 500.
+The test sets contained 50,000 sequences generated from the same grammar that were not seen during training.

-Because a fully operational stack is needed in order to recognize Dyck-2, we first make sure that such a network exists in the search space.
-We do this by manually designing a network that implements a stack.
-The network and a detailed description of its mechanism are given in Fig.~\ref{fig:net_dyck2_manual}.
+For Dyck-2, a fully operational stack is needed in order to recognize the language.
+We thus first make sure that such a network exists in the search space.
+We do this by manually designing a network that implements a fully operational stack.
 We use this network as a baseline for comparison with the results of the MDL simulations.

-Since the baseline manual network uses an additional activation function (modulo 3) and a novel unit type, we add these to the set of possible mutations.
-Because this enlarges the search space, and because the baseline network is significantly larger in terms of number of units than the networks found in previous tasks, we enlarge the genetic algorithm's overall population size (x3), allowing more hypotheses to be explored.
-We also enlarge the training set to 10,000 samples, which allows networks with costly $|G|$ terms to evolve.
+The stack network and a detailed description of its mechanism are given in Fig.~\ref{fig:net_dyck2_manual}.
+We add two additional building blocks in order to implement this mechanism: the modulo 3 activation function used in the `pop' implementation, and a second type of unit which applies multiplication to its inputs, in order to create gates such as the ones used in LSTM networks.
+Because the inclusion of these new representations enlarges the search space, and because the baseline network is larger in terms of number of units than the networks found in previous tasks (23 vs. 7-10), we double the genetic algorithm's overall population size (500 islands vs. 250), allowing more hypotheses to be explored.
+We also enlarge the training set to 20,000 samples, which allows networks with costlier $|G|$ terms to evolve.
+Here again the training sequences were generated from a PCFG with probability $p=.3$ for opening a new bracket or parenthesis, and tested on 50,000 novel sequences generated from the same grammar.